Skip to contents

 #> dist - Distance in miles

-As such, we could expect it to work with safeframe custom tidyselect-like function: has_label() but it’s not the case since pick() currently strips out all attributes, including the safeframe class and all labels.
+As such, we could expect it to work with safeframe custom tidyselect-like function: has_tag() but it’s not the case since pick() currently strips out all attributes, including the safeframe class and all tags.
 This unclassing is documented in ?pick:

 pick() returns a data frame containing the selected columns for the current group.